 Through the Office of the Bishop, Bishop Anthony B. Taylor shepherds the people of the diocese with the assistance of his priests who lead the parishes and ministries under the bishop's guidance and leadership.
 Together they work to proclaim the Good News of Jesus Christ with the goal of leading all people to eternal life in heaven.
 Learn more

-- Mapping the Footsteps of God — Enjoy this new, 12-part column series from Little Rock Scripture Study, available in English and Spanish, that explores the physical landscape of biblical stories and the spiritual symbolism of deserts and gardens, mountains and valleys, rivers and seas, villages and cities, shrines, temples and churches
+- Mapping the Footsteps of God — Enjoy this 12-part column series from Little Rock Scripture Study, available in English and Spanish, that explores the physical landscape of biblical stories and the spiritual symbolism of these landscapes

 - Stay Connected — Like the Diocese of Little Rock and Bishop Taylor on Facebook or watch our videos on YouTube